Investing in AI Demand Letters for Your Personal Injury Practice?

 At Settlement Intelligence, the user enters information into the platform.
 (Higher tier subscribers can use integration to pull data from their case management software.)
 In response, the Settlement Intelligence platform seeks additional information based upon what the insurance claim software values monetarily.
 Every demand letter differs based upon the information entered.
 All of the facts are laid out in the optimal format that has been researched, tested and refined for the past 20+ years on thousands of claims.
 The platform reproduces our expert knowledge of the way claims evaluation software operates.

-While our primary demand letter licenses offer a far superior product, the added features and performance of the Enterprise plan are even more robust.
+While our primary demand letter licenses offer a far superior product, the added features and performance of the Professional, Enterprise and Unlimited plans are even more robust.
 Settlement Intelligence fine tunes the demand letter for different insurers, as well as first party vs. third party claims.
 For example, the way Settlement Intelligence formats State Farm and GEICO demands will be different from Allstate or Progressive.
-The Enterprise subscription plan also offers custom integration and other workflows customized to your practice and existing processes, helping you automate other tedious tasks within your practice.
+The Enterprise and Unlimited subscription plan also offers custom integration and other workflows customized to your practice and existing processes, helping you automate other tedious tasks within your practice.

 Integration with Client Management Software